 Keep it under wraps?

-Jackie Denham analyses a case on whether disclosure of an executive’s salary could justify dismissal for gross misconduct.
+Our employment team analyses a case on whether disclosure of an executive’s salary could justify dismissal for gross misconduct.

 In a recent case heard at the Employment Appeal Tribunal (EAT), it was considered whether an employer dismissed their employee fairly following alleged misconduct relating to disclosure of another employee’s salary.

 The case concerned John McCambridge, a video game developer who had six years’ service and an unblemished disciplinary record.
 He was dismissed for a disciplinary issue relating to an alleged ‘unauthorised disclosure or misuse of confidential information’.
 McCambridge found a document which was left on a communal printer detailing an executive’s salary.
 McCambridge told some colleagues of his findings and word spread rapidly.
 Soon the information inspired the creation of a public ‘guess pay of the executive’ bidding game.
 Following a disciplinary investigation McCambridge was dismissed for gross misconduct.
 As a result, he brought a claim for unfair and wrongful dismissal.

 The EAT upheld the tribunal’s decision that McCambridge’s dismissal was substantively, as well as procedurally, unfair.
 The company ‘failed to follow its own policy and procedures and the ACAS Code of Practice’.
 The Judge ultimately concluded that the company wanted to make an example of McCambridge and reacted in an exceptionally heavy-handed manner.
 Further the Judge went on to state that no reasonable employer would class discussion of a colleague’s salary internally as gross misconduct.